pauldotyu/azure-redcap-paas/Terraform/README.md

     - `/26` for `IntegrationSubnet`

 - DNS IP address(es).

 - Firewall IP address.

     > Make sure your firewall is configured to allow traffic to pass from and to the REDCap virtual networks.
+See [this link](https://docs.microsoft.com/en-us/azure/firewall/tutorial-firewall-deploy-portal#configure-a-network-rule) if you are using Azure Firewall.

 - VNET Peering information.
+More on vnet peering [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview).

     > Terraform will perform the one-way peer from REDCap to your hub virtual network

 - Route table routes.

     > Hub/Spoke topology means you may be relying on resources that are deployed in another spoke virtual network.
 If resources are in a spoke, you'll need to send the traffic to the firewall in the hub for spoke-to-spoke transit networking.
+More on vnet traffic routing [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview).

 ## Naming conventions